hf/quicpipe/README.md

 between the peers, rather than through a middle-box.
 QUIC offers both streams and datagrams, in various modes, and has excellent privacy features.

-**Support**: WebRTC is supported in browsers, while Quicket is not supported in browsers at this time.
+**Support**: WebRTC is supported in browsers, while Quicpipe is not supported in browsers at this time.

 **Architecture**: WebRTC prefers establishing direct connections between peers (via the ICE framework) but in the modern internet a TURN server (a relay server) is often and increasingly necessary.
 TURN servers are expensive to run since they often do stream processing, re-encoding and re-encrypting.
-A Quicket server is a TURN-style server by default and can use optimization techniques such as eBPF to implement an incredibly cost-effective, privacy preserving relay.
+A Quicpipe server is a TURN-style server by default and can use optimization techniques such as eBPF to implement an incredibly cost-effective, privacy preserving relay.

 **End-to-end encryption**: QUIC does not allow unencrypted streams.
 Furthermore TLS must be used..
-A Quicket relay has no way to decode the traffic between the peers, given that peers properly exchange certificates that guards against a middle-person attack.
+A Quicpipe relay has no way to decode the traffic between the peers, given that peers properly exchange certificates that guards against a middle-person attack.
 Using QUIC between peers is also a good idea since peers don't have to reinvent (an insecure) TLS.